 Poster Four – Building Mass Alternatives

 Poster Five – Vehicular Parking

 Municipal planning staff and at the applicants were at the open house to discuss the case.

 Documents Submitted for Evaluation

-The applicant has submitted plans and documents as part of their application; however, staff note that the applicant’s documents are not the focal point of Case 22332.
-Regional Council approved an amendment process that focuses on approximately 85 R-4 zoned properties.
-These documents are available below and at the Planning Applications Office at 40 Alderney Drive, Dartmouth.
+The applicant has submitted plans and documents.
+Staff note these documents are not the focal point of Case 22332.
+Regional Council started an amendment process that focuses on about 85 R-4 zoned properties.
 The details of this application may change before consideration or approval by Regional Council.